alexmiddeleer/agile-blog/README.md

 ## Running the tests

 1. `cd <projdir>/src && http-server ./ -p 3000`
-2. In a separate shell, run `run-e2e-tests.sh`
+2. In a separate shell, run `run-e2e-tests.sh`.
+Add argument `--live` to use TestCafe live mode

 ## Deploying